-David Bonderman (Chairman) has served as a Director since August 1996 and as Chairman since December 1996.
-Mr. Bonderman also serves on the Boards of the following public companies: Caesars Entertainment Corporation, TPG Pace Energy Holdings Corp., and Kite Pharma, Inc. In addition, he serves on the Boards of The Wilderness Society, the Grand Canyon Trust, and the American Himalayan Foundation.
-He is a U.S. citizen.
+David Bonderman (Chairman) is co-founder and chairman of TPG.
+TPG is a leading global alternative asset firm which manages more than \$105bn in assets and has offices around the world.
+Mr. Bonderman has served as a director for Ryanair since August 1996, and as chairman since December 1996.
+Mr. Bonderman also serves on the boards of the following public companies: Allogene Therapeutics, Inc.; China International Capital Corporation Limited; and TPG Pace Holdings Corp.
+In addition, he serves on the boards of The Wilderness Society, the Grand Canyon Trust; the American Himalayan Foundation; and the Rock and Roll Hall of Fame Foundation, Inc. He is a U.S. citizen.

 Roisin Brennan has served as a Director since May 2018.
 Ms. Brennan is a former Chief Executive of IBI Corporate Finance Ltd where she had extensive experience advising public companies in Ireland.
-She is currently a Non-Executive Director of Coillte CGA, Musgrave Group plc and Dell Bank International DAC having previously been a Non-Executive Director of DCC plc from 2005 until 2016.
+She is currently a Non-Executive Director of Hibernia REIT plc, Musgrave Group plc and Dell Bank International DAC having previously been a Non-Executive Director of DCC plc from 2005 until 2016.
 She is an Irish Citizen.

-Michael Cawley has served as a Director since August 2014.
+Michael Cawley has served as a Director since September 2014.
 Mr. Cawley previously worked with Ryanair for 17 years as Ryanair's Deputy CEO and Chief Operating Officer and contributed significantly to Ryanair's growth and success until he retired in March 2014.
 Mr. Cawley's other Non-Executive Directorships include Paddy Power plc, Kingspan Group plc, Hostelworld Group plc and he is also Chairman of Fáilte Ireland, the Irish tourism authority.
 He is an Irish citizen.

 Emer Daly has served as a Director of Ryanair since December 2017.
-Ms. Daly is currently Board Chairman at RSA Insurance Ireland DAC and a Non-Executive Director of Chetwood Financial Limited.
+Ms. Daly is currently Board Chairman at RSA Insurance Ireland DAC and a Non-Executive Director of Chetwood Financial Limited and RGA International Reinsurance Company DAC.
 Ms. Daly previously served as a Non-Executive Director of Permanent TSB Group plc and as a Director of Payzone Plc.
 Ms. Daly also held senior roles with PricewaterhouseCoopers and AXA Insurance for over 20 years.
 She is an Irish citizen.

-Stan McCarthy was appointed as a Director of Ryanair in May 2017.
+Stan McCarthy was appointed as a Director of Ryanair in May 2017 and Deputy Chairman in April 2019.
 Mr. McCarthy was Chief Executive of Kerry Group from January 2008 until September 2017.
 Mr. McCarthy joined Kerry Group in 1976 and worked in a number of finance roles before being appointed as Vice President of Sales and Marketing in the USA in 1991, as President of Kerry North America in 1996 and as a Director of Kerry Group in 1999.
 He has dual Irish and U.S. citizenship.